respinos/umich-arclight/.docker/README.md

   (Linux only - included in Docker Desktop for Mac/Windows)
 - [source-to-image](https://github.com/openshift/source-to-image#installation)

+## Wrapper scripts

+The `.docker` directory contains wrapper scripts and other files for building the application image locally and running development and test environments.
+Details of usage are given below.

 ## Build

 For iterative development, a build should be run whenever there is a change in